ruzrobert/ShowDesktopOneMonitor/README.md

 - Minimizes/Restores only windows on specific monitor, remembering their states

 ## Installation
-1. Download and extract archive somewhere
+1. Download and extract archive somewhere.
+See Releases section: https://github.com/ruzrobert/ShowDesktopOneMonitor/releases
 2. Create task in Task Scheduler to start *ShowDesktopOneMonitor.exe* when user logs in, but with administrator rights.

 ## Usage